Fixing your damp houseNovember 07, 2020 - November 08, 2020

 What you will learn

 Discover what you can do about a damp home and explore the techniques and methods you can use to restore an old or traditionally built house.
+This course is suitable for beginners, DIY enthusiasts or professional builders without much experience with older housing.

 - How to identify damp and rectify the associated problems